-Under certain circumstances, you may be able to repossess or seize a vehicle.
+When dealing with abandoned vehicles, debts and liens, you may be able to repossess or seize a vehicle.

-- abandoned vehicles on highways
+- abandoned vehicles on highways,

-- the failure of a borrower to meet the terms of a loan
+- the failure of a borrower to meet the terms of a loan,

-- unpaid storage fees
+- unpaid storage fees,

 - vehicles abandoned by former tenants, and